SJP TCFD Product Report

 A report where we disclose climate metrics for each of our funds.
 It includes information such as the Carbon Footprint and Weighted Average Carbon Intensity of each fund, as well as information on how we think climate-related risks might affect a fund’s performance.

-We update it every year with data from the past 12 months to build up a picture of how the climate profile of funds is changing over time.
+We update the report every year with data from the past 12 months to build up a picture of how the climate profile of funds is changing over time.

 Why is it useful?

 It helps clients understand how their funds are positioned with regards to climate change and the energy transition.
-Climate risk may impact the investment performance over the long-term and clients should have access to information to understand how this may happen.
+Climate risk may impact investment performance over the long term.
+The report provides information to help clients understand how this may happen.

 We use the data to identify and monitor climate risks within our investments.